andrewjpascual/expense-tracker/README.md

 ## Inspiration

 I wanted to learn more about the MERN stack and so I built an application for it.
 Huge inspiration by Brad Traversy and Llama Dev for the idea and how to deploy to Heroku.
 With this project I also learned about chartJS.
-I aim to possibly build more charts / visuals for different pages in the future.
-Additionally I learned about MongoDB and mongoose and how to deploy a MERN stack to Heroku.
+Again, this project was a great opportunity to learn about MongoDB, mongoose, deploying to Heroku through git, and using ChartJS.

 ## To-Do